ocius/website/src/blog/agm-2014-for-ocius/index.md

 **Robert Dane, CEO of Ocius** presented the developments and achievements of Ocius in 2014 and reiterated the focus of the company to development of USV’s and commercial shipping.
 Opportunities in hybrid ferries and large shipping applications and our [new patented opening rigid wingsail](http://solarsailor.com/new-rigid-opening-wing/) were also introduced to the shareholders.

 Robert also informed the shareholders that our first commercial vessel, the multi award winning “_SolarSailor”_ was sold to a private buyer.
-The new owner plans to convert her to a live aboard cruising vessel to explore the East Australian coast and then SE Asia.This pragmatic business decision gives Ocius a significant cash boost at this time as well as freeing management to focus time and resources on our core business –selling technology and data for Unmanned Surface Vessels and commercial shipping.
+The new owner plans to convert her to a live aboard cruising vessel to explore the East Australian coast and then SE Asia.This pragmatic business decision gives Ocius a significant cash boost at this time as well as freeing management to focus time and resources on our core business –selling technology and data for Uncrewed Surface Vessels and commercial shipping.

 ![Photo : Scott Elice-Flint (L), Mark Bethwaite AM (C), Dr Robert Dane (R)](./IMG_4527.jpg)